yijisoo/yijisoo.github.io/_drafts/2020-1-6-Indistractable.md

 The idea of using identity pact to be an inidstractable is quite interesting.

 Ritual.
 I might need a daily ritual to make myself more focused person.

+One thing that I found refreshing is that other succesful people also experience the same problem.